catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/external_tools/README.txt

 Steam by purchasing original game content and software releases so that these companies may continue making products that we enjoy.

-Additioanlly, No modification have been applied to Rocksmith Custom Song Project sourcecode (besides new UI tab).
+Additioanlly, No modifications have been applied to Rocksmith Custom Song Project sourcecode (besides new UI tab).
   - 1fix for PS3 conversion (#273 on github)

 This software makes use of Applications not made